 India is a multi-ethnic, multi-language, multi-caste, and multi-religion country that strives to provide educational and economic opportunity to people from many subcultures (Sukdev, 2016).
-The United States is also a multi-ethnic country with citizens who came from many different cultures and religious traditions.
-As part of the Master of Education program, the Fellows completed a course on Equity and Diversity in Education with an emphasis on current conditions in the United States.
-Topics included white privilege, students who speak English as a second language, gender equity, and issues specific to students in the LGBT community.
+The United States is also a multiethnic country with citizens who come from many different cultures and religious traditions.
+As part of the Master of Education program, the Fellows completed a course on equity and diversity in education with an emphasis on current conditions in the United States.
+Topics included white privilege, students who speak English as a second language, gender equity, and issues specific to students in the LGBTQ community.
 The course focused on issues of diversity, equity, teacher beliefs, and multicultural education.
 Emphasis was placed on the roles of identity and lived experience and their influences on approaches to teaching and learning in educational settings.
 The international nature of the students enrolled in the course (Turkey, China, India, USA) provided the Fellows with interesting and unique perspectives on these topics.

-The Science Methods course and the Assessment course completed in the autumn semester introduced a variety of strategies to teach science including reading reflections, demonstrations, the use of white boards for representation of ideas as the result of group discussion, lesson and unit planning, use of online data sets in inquiry lessons, concept mapping, laboratory activities, independent studies, and engineering design projects.
-Students compared and contrasted the way topics such as energy and matter, models and modeling, constancy and change, and structure and function are introduced in different science disciplines.
+The science methods course and the assessment course completed in the autumn semester introduced a variety of strategies to teach science, including reading reflections, demonstrations, the use of whiteboards for representation of ideas as the result of group discussion, lesson and unit planning, use of online data sets in inquiry lessons, concept mapping, laboratory activities, independent studies, and engineering design projects.
+Students compared and contrasted the way topics such as energy and matter, models and modeling, constancy and change, and structure and function were introduced in different science disciplines.
 Assessments such as lab practical proficiency, projects, papers, short answer essays, problem sets, and multiple-choice questions were examined and critiqued.
-The use of rubrics to identify quality work and backward design processes to create lessons that result in the intended learning were elements in these courses.
-Statistical methods of measuring student success including value added assessment, measures of central tendency, correlation and causation, and inferential statistics such as t-tests were addressed in the assessment class.
+Rubrics were used to identify quality work and backward design processes to create lessons that resulted in the intended learning outcomes.
+Statistical methods of measuring student success, including value added assessment, measures of central tendency, correlation and causation, and inferential statistics such as t-tests, were addressed in the assessment class.

 In the spring semester, each Fellow identified an area of educational research of interest.
 An educational research proposal was written and submitted to the Internal Review Board (IRB) of the Office of Responsible Research Practice to obtain permission to conduct a research study with human subjects.
 By the end of the first year of the program, each Fellow had received the necessary IRB approval for his/her research project.
-In each case, the research they proposed would take place at AMU during their second year in the program.
-Figure 4 details the research topics and study participants that cohort 1 Fellows planned.
+In each case, the research they proposed would take place at AMU during their second year